 Jervis Bay, about 2 1/2 hours south of Sydney, is renown for its beautiful white beaches.
 Best of all, many of the beaches are dog-friendly, with both off-leash and on-leash options abounding.
 There’s also plenty of dog-friendly accommodation options, places to dine out, and easy walks.
-It all adds up to make Jervis Bay a great dog-friendly getaway option, for a beach weekend away from Sydney with your pooch!
+It all adds up to make Jervis Bay a great dog-friendly destination in NSW, especially for a beach weekend away with your pooch!

 Dog-Friendly Beaches in Jervis Bay

-However, Hyams Beach isn’t the only dog-friendly beach at Jervis Bay, with plenty of other great beaches in the region that allow your dog off-leash during certain hours, with clear signage at each beach.
-Most of these also have gorgeous white sand and far more parking than Hyams Beach, which struggles with overcrowding in the summer months.
+However, Hyams Beach isn’t the only dog-friendly beach at Jervis Bay, with plenty of other terrific options in the region, some that even allow off-leash dogs during certain hours.
+Most of the other beaches also have gorgeous white sand and have far more parking than Hyams Beach, which struggles with overcrowding in the summer months.

-Culburra Beach (from Park Row to Tilbury Cove): Dogs allowed off leash on the beach and adjacent reserve restricted hours.
+Culburra Beach (from Park Row to Tilbury Cove): Dogs allowed off-leash on the beach and adjacent reserve restricted hours.
 This beach is also ocean-facing.

 For a full listing of dog rules for beaches in the region, click here.

 As well as visiting the beautiful dog-friendly beaches found around Jervis Bay, consider ticking off some of these dog-friendly activities…